kubecost/docs/network-allocation.md

 ### Feature Limitations

 * Today this feature is supported on Unix-based images with conntrack
-* Actively tested against GCP and AWS to date
+* Actively tested against GCP and AWS to date, Azure coming soon